How Long Are Hockey Helmets Good For?

 Final Thoughts

-Even though hockey helmets have an expiration date, how long hockey helmets are good for really boils down to how hard you play, and how well you take care of your helmet.
+Even though hockey helmets have a HECC certification expiration date, how long is a hockey helmet good for really boils down to how hard you play, and how well you take care of your helmet.

 They aren’t designed to be a short-term method of head protection.
 They’re designed to be strong, durable, with plenty of built-in longevity so that you can wring every drop of usefulness out of it.